secretstartups/handbook/support/license-and-renewals/workflows/customersdot/associating_purchases.html.md

 1. Recent invoice (last 12 months)
 1. Copy of last loaded license (Self-Managed only)

-**NOTE:** We do not accept vouches from Account Owners or Sales Team members as proof of a customer's association to a subscription.
+**NOTE:** We do not accept vouches from Account Owners as proof of a customer's association to a subscription.

 Please consider using the [Change Customers Portal Contact](https://gitlab.zendesk.com/agent/admin/macros/360028045239) macro to ask for this information.
 Be sure to copy the existing CustomersDot contact on the reply.